llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 read-only.
 It seems like it must prove this to combine them, and if it can only combine them over some range it can insert additional live ranges to describe their separate locations outside of that range.
-The implicit pointer example is further evidence of why this may need to be the case, because at the time we create the implicit pointer we don't know which source variable to bind to in order to get the multiple lifetimes in this design.
+The implicit pointer example is further evidence of why this may need to be the case, because at the time implicit pointer is created it is not know which source variable to bind to in order to get the multiple lifetimes in this design.

 This seems to be supported by the fact that even in current LLVM trunk, with the more-conservative change to mark the `redundant` variable as `undef` in the above case, modifying `redundant` after the load results in both `redundant` and `loaded` referring to the same location, and both being read-write.
-A modification of `redundant` before the use of `load` is permitted, and then causes unexpected behavior.
+A modification of `redundant` in the debugger before the use of `load` is permitted, and would cause unexpected behavior.

 ```c
 int